TobBot2/BusinessMonkey/README.md

 For the third deliverable, we introduced several enhancements to the game, focusing on both aesthetic and gameplay elements.

 Fire Effect with Particles and Hurtbox:
 Using assets from the jMonkey Beginner’s Guide, we added a fire particle effect to certain areas of the game.
 This effect includes realistic flames and flickering, and we implemented a "hurtbox" so that when the player enters the fire area, their health decreases periodically.
 This mechanic uses a timer to inflict damage every second.
+We also have particles that appear when the player shoots a gun, which is a temporary placeholder for when the "bullet" interacts with the enemy.
 <img width="832" alt="Screenshot 2024-12-03 at 10 37 36 PM" src="https://github.com/user-attachments/assets/b6c8d222-d2db-402f-b545-66d64fc6e3ac">

 Skybox: